-- Long grain white rice
+- 1 cup long-grain white rice

 - Stirring frequently with a wooden spoon, watch while the rice browns and turns opaque.
 This will add extra flavor.

 - Add diced onion and garlic powder (or minced garlic).
 Cook until onion is soft.